butterfly graphic

 Here’s an opportunity for you!

-Information Technology Services has operated the Faculty Resource Center for many years, and it has helped many faculty incorporate technology into their teaching.
-The FRC has also begun offering individual help to faculty in their own offices.
-We recognize that some faculty may require a different kind of help.
+Information Technology Services has operated the Faculty Resource Center for many years, and the group has helped many faculty incorporate technology into their teaching.
+The FRC also began offering individual help last year to faculty in their own offices.
+ITS cooperated with Continuing Education & Outreach on their Summer Institute this summer for faculty who want to teach for them online.
+Other faculty may need a different kind of help.

 ITS began the Innovation Grant program in Fall 2005, to assist any faculty member who wishes to use technology in their teaching or to help their students learn.
-The response was gratifying, with many good proposals in 2005 and 2006.
-We will see the results of the funded projects in this year’s Focus on Teaching and Technology Conference on November 1 and 2, 2007.
+The program has been very successful, with many good projects in the past three years.
+We will see the results of the 2009 funded projects in this year’s Focus on Teaching and Technology Conference on November 11 and 12, 2010.

 This is another opportunity!
 Possible topics include: